wojciech11/se_techniczny_projekt_nowatorski/README.md

 1. Introduction - [slides](00_intro/index.pdf), example of topics, how to find good ideas, formal requirements and template;

-2. Questions and Answers; We will discuss formal requirements, how to [validate ideas](02_validating_ideas/README.md), and go though an example of the bachelor thesis.
+2. Questions and Answers; We will discuss formal requirements, how to [validate ideas](02_validating_ideas/README.md), and go though an example of the bachelor thesis;

-3. You present your project goals;
+3. Everybody presents her/his topic (4 min) with 2-slides presentatin.
+We will talk about the [thesis structure and literature requirements](03_related_work_and_structure/index.pdf);

 4. Demo MVP/PoC;